informalsystems/tendermint-rs/docs/architecture/adr-012-multi-version.md

 Core, making it solely a matter of Rust crate API evolution.
 In the long term, a single version of the tendermint-rs libraries should be able to support all versions of CometBFT Core protocols that are relevant to the community.
-The developers of CometBFT protocols, on there
+The developers of CometBFT protocols should take versioning practices into use for future revisions that support backward compatibility on the source code level.

 ## Decision